Where history sleeps

 Were Ruthwell and this weathered twin sculpted by a single craftsman?
 Were they to be visited in tandem?
 Were they huge signposts linking thriving monasteries on the east coast of old England with the burgeoning island Christian sites dotted on the west coast of Scotland?
 Again…who knows?

-Ruthwell is where history sleeps, a small gem tangled in a web of little roads.
+Ruthwell has more questions than answers.
+It is where history sleeps, a small gem tangled in a web of little roads.
 It’s a fragment of stone, forgotten, bypassed, holding messages from Then to Now.
 More is unknown than known about this pillar.
 And intriguingly, that’s the way it will remain.

 Photo credit: David Dixon, Humphrey Bolton, Carlisle Kid